-The FIFA logo demonstrates the dominant position of the football organization.
-At the same time, it indicates leadership for good and in the interests of spectators and participating teams.
-The emblem represents professionalism and concern for the quality of the game.
+The FIFA logo demonstrates the football organization’s dominant position.
+At the same time, it indicates leadership for the good of spectators and participating teams.
+The emblem represents professionalism and a commitment to the quality of the game.

 FIFA: Brand overview